wailyk/column/README.md

 After executing a query, click `PLAN`, located in the result box, to show the query plan.

-For example `Q2`'s plan with for the column + code generation looks like:
+For example `Q2`'s plan with the column + code generation looks like:

     distribute result [$$45]